AIADMK founder MGR remembered on his 104th birth anniversary | Politics

 ''During his CM tenures, he initiated numerous effortstowards poverty alleviation and also emphasised on womenempowerment.
 Tributes to MGR on his Jayanti,'' the primeminister said.

-Leading the birth anniversary celebrations in thestate, Chief Minister K Palaniswami said the late leaderslogged for the welfare of the people and devised many schemesfor the benefit of poor and ordinary people.
+Leading the birth anniversary celebrations in TamilNadu, Chief Minister K Palaniswami said the late leaderslogged for the welfare of the people and devised many schemesfor the benefit of poor and ordinary people.

 Deputy Chief Minister O Panneersevlam, showeringencomiums on MGR, said the former Chief Minister lived in thehearts of the people.

 Panneerselvam and Palaniswami, coordinator andco-coordinator of AIADMK respectively visited the partyheadquarters here and garlanded the statue of MGR and hoistedthe party flag.
-The two top party leaders distributed sweetsto the cadres on the occasion.
+The two top party leaders distributed sweetsto the cadres and gave away welfare assistance tobeneficiaries.

-AIADMK functionaries organised functions in severalplaces of the state and paid floral tributes to the lateleader.
+AIADMK functionaries organised functions in severalparts of the state, paid floral tributes to the lateleader and held mass feeding programmes.

-Welfare assistance was distributed and mass feedingprogrammes were organised by partymen across the state.
+In Puducherry, Chief Minister V Narayanasamy, CongressMLAs and AIADMK office-bearers, A Anbalagan and Om SakthiSegar were among those who paid homage to the late leader.

 In Tamil Nadu, Assembly elections are due duringApril-May this year.